amoltkale/ai_chatbot_food_knowledge_graph/arc_gis/README.md

 # ARC_GIS / ESRI Geo-Enrichment

+`config.ini` should be maintained with configurations in arcgis folder.

 ### Code Execution Details
 `enrich_subgepgraphies.ipynb` is the python notebook used to create geo-enrichment files for :
 1. `San Diego County`